 Public Health Infrastructure

-Public health infrastructure is fundamental to the provision and execution of public health services at all levels.
-A strong infrastructure provides the capacity to prepare for and respond to both acute (emergency) and chronic (ongoing) threats to the Nation’s health.
-Infrastructure is the foundation for planning, delivering, and evaluating public health.
+Public health infrastructure provides communities, states, and the Nation the capacity to prevent disease, promote health, and prepare for and respond to both acute (emergency) threats and chronic (ongoing) challenges to health.
+Infrastructure is the foundation for planning, delivering, evaluating, and improving public health.